-- Bodily Injury.
-PLI protects against the risk of someone being injured on your business property.
+Bodily Injury PLI protects against the risk of someone being injured on your business property.
 The coverage usually includes areas outside the property, like walkways and parking lots.

 What It Doesn't Cover

-- Accidents that happen to you as the business owner during the course of your business activities.
+It does not cover accidents that happen to you as the business owner during the course of your business activities.
 You will need your own personal insurance or general liability insurance if you want this coverage.

 PLI vs. CGL Insurance